 Over to you

-So, where did we leave things with Theresa?
+So, where did we leave things with Lisa?
 She decided that cheap toilet paper wasn’t worth the savings.
 She knows her bum is worth the investment (and so is yours!).

 Now, I want to hear from you.
 What marketing tools have you invested in that were totally worth it?
 Leave a note in the comments below and let me know!